idesmar/30-Days-Of-React-Exercises/day18/README.md

 ## Dev Notes
 * [CSS reset - version 1.7.3](https://github.com/elad2412/the-new-css-reset) by [@elad2412](https://github.com/elad2412) used
+* React Router used for multi-page like SPA

 <div align="right"><sub><a href="#toc">[ Go to Table of Contents ]</a></sub></div>